mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_example.md

 You can find some official examples brought by ESP-IDF package in directory *esp-idf/examples/*.

 Below we will provide a minimal example of Blink LED example.

+Other example that combined with Serial Shell can be found [here](https://github.com/mekatronik-achmadi/md_tutorial/tree/master/electronic/tutorials/examples/esp32).

 ## Source Structure